ELIZABETH ALARCÓN - FEATURED IMAGE - 7 Ways You're Wasting Money in Your Small Business

 Conclusion

 As a small business owner, you know that there is no shortage of ways to spend money.
-And while it may seem impossible to find the time or the energy necessary to address every problem in your company, I have compiled 7 more common mistakes that can be eliminated from your budget with just a little bit of work and thoughtfulness today.
+While it may seem impossible to find the time or the energy necessary to address every problem in your company, I have compiled 7 more common mistakes that can be eliminated from your budget with just a little bit of work and thoughtfulness today.

 How can you save money in your small business today?